-There’s a moment in Peter Bagge’s immortal Generation X soap opera comicbook Hate¹ where a character says “That need to reclaim a dusty corner of your youth can be overwhelming at times” and even when I first read that in my late 20s, the truth of the statement seemed obvious; and of course the need only gets stronger as time goes by and your youth recedes into the distance.²
+There’s a moment in Peter Bagge’s immortal Gen X soap opera comicbook Hate¹ where a character says “That need to reclaim a dusty corner of your youth can be overwhelming at times.”
+Even when I first read that in my late 20s, the truth of the statement seemed obvious; and of course the need only gets stronger as time goes by and your youth recedes into the distance.²

 And those corners can be pretty dusty.
 Today, for the third time, I bought a copy of Richard Laymon’s Dark Mountain (1987).
 My introduction to this book now seems archaic, although it was fairly typical of its time.
 When I first read Dark Mountain, in 1988, horror novels made up the bulk of my reading.
-If I had had to name my favourite writers at the time I would probably have listed four main ones, in any order; James Herbert, Stephen King, Clive Barker and Shaun Hutson, although I had an open mind about anything that looked gory.
+If I’d had to name my favourite writers at the time I would, without much hesitation, have listed four main ones, in any order; James Herbert, Stephen King, Clive Barker and Shaun Hutson, although I had an open mind about anything that looked gory.

 Like Dark Mountain itself, this is a very 80s story.
-When I first heard of the book, it was called Tread Softly and nominally by “Richard Kelly”, a pseudonym Laymon mysteriously (to me at least) used to write several novels of exactly the same type and in exactly the same style as the bestsellers he was known for, such as The Cellar and The Beast House.
-I have never read either of those, but they are worth mentioning because both titles are invariably appended to the phrase “Richard Laymon, author of…” in my memory³; I read the blurbs on at a lot of books back then.
+When I first heard of the book, it was called Tread Softly and nominally by “Richard Kelly”, a pseudonym that Laymon mysteriously (to me at least) used to write several novels of exactly the same type and in exactly the same style as the bestsellers he was known for.
+His most famous novels are probably The Cellar and The Beast House.
+I’ve never read either of those, but they are worth mentioning because both titles are invariably appended to the phrase “Richard Laymon, author of…” in my memory³; I read the blurbs on at a lot of books back then.

-The story (two families, both with sulky teenage children, go on a camping trip in the wilds of California, where they are terrorised by a “swamp witch” and her depraved idiot son) and the structure of the book are, it feels, deeply indebted to the standard slasher movie.
+Both the story – two families, both with sulky teenage children, go on a camping trip in the wilds of California, where they are terrorised by a “swamp witch” and her depraved idiot son – and the structure of the book feel deeply indebted to the standard slasher movie.
 There’s a brief, establishing but fairly restrained prologue (couple attacked in tent), then the introduction of the families and the tensions within them, before the vacation – and the horror – begins.
-It’s extremely formulaic; the women examine their naked bodies critically in mirrors for the reader’s benefit, the men are ‘rugged’ and clear eyed, teenage boys are ‘athletic’, teenage girls have ‘smooth curves’ and pout sulkily – and extremely predictable.
-As with films though, you can get away with any number of well worn formulae as long as the execution isn’t boring.
-Tread Softly was rarely boring but, more surprisingly – by Shaun Hutson standards at least, and something else it had in common with the standard slasher film – it wasn’t all that bloody, really.
+It’s joyfully formulaic; the women examine their naked bodies critically in mirrors for the reader’s benefit, the men are ‘rugged’ and clear eyed, teenage boys are ‘athletic’, teenage girls have ‘smooth curves’ and pout sulkily – and therefore extremely predictable.
+As with films though, you can get away with any number of well-worn formulae as long as the execution isn’t boring.
+Tread Softly was rarely boring but, more surprisingly – by Shaun Hutson standards at least, and like the standard slasher films it mimics – it wasn’t all that bloody, really.

-The story is fairly perfunctory, as one would expect; the group goes camping, the idiot son attacks them, is killed, the witch tries to avenge him, all against a backdrop of hot, insect infested summery swamps and simmering teenage hormones.
-The ending – spoiler alert I suppose – is kind of downbeat, but only in the bathetic sense that it’s actually upbeat; it’s unexpectedly happy and harmonious and lacks the final, punchy, expected-unexpected twist that a film would have had.
+The narrative is perfunctory, as one would expect.
+The group goes camping, the idiot son attacks them, is killed and the witch tries to avenge him, all against a backdrop of hot, insect infested summery swamps and simmering teenage hormones.
+The ending – spoiler alert I suppose – is, as that reviewer noted, kind of downbeat, but only in the bathetic sense that it’s actually upbeat.
+It’s unexpectedly, uncomplicatedly happy and harmonious and lacks that final, punchy, unexpected-expected twist that a film would surely have had.
 But teenage me found it wholly satisfactory.
 In fact, I found the whole sentimental, nasty adventure extremely enjoyable.
-It may not have done much for the genre, but it did something for the part of me that enjoyed and still enjoys Friday the 13th Part 3 and Police Academy 5: Assignment Miami Beach more than many obviously better movies.
-Clearly, when I read the bad review that lured me towards Tread Softly, I didn’t want it to be “good”, I wanted it to be exactly what it is; trashy and titillating and simplistic, and – with no insult intended – it didn’t disappoint me.
+It may not have done much for the genre, but it did something for the part of me that also enjoyed and still enjoys Friday the 13th Part 3 and Police Academy 5: Assignment Miami Beach more than many obviously ‘better’ movies.
+Clearly, when I read the bad review that lured me towards Tread Softly, I didn’t want it to be “good”, I wanted it to be exactly what it is; trashy and titillating and simplistic, and – with no insult to Laymon intended – it didn’t disappoint me.

 **** 2021 Postscript****

-Now, in the midst of a pandemic that the 14 year old me would have thought was like something out of a horror novel, although a surprisingly boring one, I finally possess the classic 1988 Richard Kelly edition again.
+Now, in the midst of a pandemic that the 14 year old me would have thought was like something out of a horror novel, although a surprisingly boring one, perhaps by Dean Koontz, I finally possess the classic 1988 Richard Kelly edition again.
 Finally, because this time I feel like I’ll probably keep hold of it; but who knows?

 ¹ That moment, fact fans, is in the bottom left hand panel on page 24 of Buddy Go Home!
 Vol IV of the complete Buddy Bradley Stories from Hate (Fantagraphics Books, 1997)